victorhb/CityHub/README.md

 9. load a CSV file made up of polygon-aggregated data (this functionality requires an associated polygon mesh)
 10. load a layer mesh describing poligonal areas with specific characteristics
 11. load a point-based layer describing points of interest
-12. save a preprocessed CityGraph as a pickle file
+12. save a preprocessed CityHub as a pickle file
-13. load a preprocessed CityGraph as a pickle file
+13. load a preprocessed CityHub as a pickle file
 14. query points in the city mesh, in the polygon mesh, in layer meshes, and in point-based layers.
 Query may be performed by radius.
 15. retrieve polygons in the star of a polygon mesh vertex
 16. retrieve features of polygons in the star of a vertex